 Renamed the Mobile Acute Care for the Elderly team it is a specialized, interdisciplinary service that includes an attending geriatrician, geriatrics fellow, nurse coordinator and social worker providing state-of-the-art care for frail elderly patients who are hospitalized with acute illnesses and complex needs.
 It is a "center of excellence" for the care of common treatable and potentially reversible medical problems, with the goal of having patients return to the community at their prior level of functioning.

 Our aim is to help patients avoid the hazards of hospitalization that typically result from being bed bound and physically isolated.
 These well described hazards include muscle weakness and walking skill deterioration, which lead to the inability to care for oneself and loss of independence, along with social and emotional detachment that can sap the motivation to work on regaining strength.

 Martha Stewart Center for Living Geriatrics Outpatient Practice

 Experimental Diabetes and Aging Program

-Mount Sinai Medical Center ranks #2 in the nation for its geriatrics specialty in the 2012-2013 U.S. News & World Report “Best Hospitals” issue.
+Mount Sinai ranks #4 in the nation for its geriatrics specialty in U.S. News & World Report’s 2013-2014 “Best Hospitals” issue.
 Learn more